GlobalFishingWatch/paper-industrial-activity/notebooks/analyses_spatial/Readme.md

-# Analyses
+# Spatail Analyses

-This folder contains notebooks that produce analyses and figures for the paper.
+This folder contains notebooks that produces a number of the spatial analyses and figures for the paper.
 These notebooks include:

 ### AISFishingByContinent.py
 Used to calculate supplemental table 1, AIS fishing by continent